ichbinhyun/olist-behavioral-analytics/README.md

 Most importantly, the findings were translated into four strategic, high-impact recommendations tailored for Marketing and CRM teams.
 These include review-based loyalty loops, AOV-growth pathways, seller reactivation and nurturing frameworks, and smart product category curation — all aimed at strengthening Olist’s dual-sided marketplace model.

 By bridging data with business strategy, this analysis offers a focused, scalable roadmap to drive sustained growth, improve user lifecycle management, and optimize supply-demand alignment on the platform.

+---

+## Reflection

+- 🧠 Segmentation decisions reshape business logic.
+This isn’t just slicing data.
+It’s redefining strategy.
+- 🚚 Operational delays had significant effects on user behavior.
+It is worthy of a future deep-dive.
+- 🐍 It was tricky to go back and forth between MySQL and Python.
+Creating an efficient work pipeline is crucial.
+- ⚙️ SQL indexing saved me from a performance disaster.
+- 🔥 Real-world data is a mess.
+Cleaning took more time than expected.